 If you think about it, having to deal with the stress of the situation is bad enough.
 Add to it the thought of increasing your debt in order to deal with it just makes the situation a work.
 Now, you not only had to deal with the broken furnace but now, you will have to find a way to pay for it as your monthly bills just went up.

 Your emergency fund will come to your rescue when it is needed.
 Knowing the funds are there to help cover those expenses will instantly make you feel better when dealing with a stressful situation.

 This is the one that makes me scratch my head.
 When you lease a vehicle, you never own it.
 Instead, you are stuck in perpetual car payments.
 How does that make any sense at all?

 The common reason many say they lease is that they don’t have to worry about having an older vehicle.
 They know that they are driving a new vehicle every few years.
 The truth is, if you take care of your car, your vehicle can last you for years.
-I am driving a 12 year old mini van that works as well today as the day I drove it off of the lot.
+I drove our minivan for more than 13 years!
+And, when I was ready for an upgrade, my vehicle was 3 years old.
+Nothing new here!

 If you lease a vehicle for 3 years at $300 a month, you will pay nearly $11,000 to drive the vehicle.
 At the end of 3 years, you give it back.
 You have nothing to show for it.
 You have just thrown away $11,000.
 Now, you have to either lease again or decide to purchase your vehicle.
 You are starting over on those payments.

 However, had you purchased a vehicle that would offer you the same monthly payment of $300 for 3 (or even 4) years, you would own your car.
 You now have $300 a month income freed up to do with what you wish.